List of Australia One Day International cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

 Sri Lanka's Mahela Jayawardene holds the record for the most catches in ODI cricket by a non-wicket-keeper with 218.
 He is followed former Australian captain Ricky Ponting who secured 160 catches in his ODI career.

 Most catches in a bilateral series

-The seven-match 2002–03 series between New Zealand and India saw the record set for the most catches taken by a non-wicket-keeper in a ODI series with New Zealand captain Stephen Fleming taking 10 catches.
+The seven-match 2002–03 series between New Zealand and India saw the record set for the most catches taken by a non-wicket-keeper in an ODI series with New Zealand captain Stephen Fleming taking 10 catches.
 South African Jacques Kallis and the West Indies' Kieron Pollard are equal second behind Fleming with nine.
 Both George Bailey and Aaron Finch leads the list of the Australians with seven catches taken during the 2011–12 tour of the West Indies and the 2012–13 home series against the West Indies, respectively.